The Audit & Supervisory Board Activities

-The Audit & Supervisory Board Members are entrusted by shareholders to audit Directors and Executive Officers’ execution of duties from an independent standpoint, and thus, are engaged in auditing activities to achieve sound and sustainable growth of the Company and the Group and establish governance that meets the trust of stakeholders.
-Accordingly, we provide in the Audit Report a more detailed explanation of the activities of the Audit & Supervisory Board Members during FY2024 under review to enhance the transparency of audits and the effectiveness of dialogue with stakeholders as below.
+The Audit & Supervisory Board (ASB) members are entrusted by shareholders to audit Directors’ and Executive Officers’ execution of duties from an independent standpoint.
+Thus, they are engaged in auditing activities to achieve sound and sustainable growth of Kao and the Group companies and establish governance that builds trust with stakeholders.

 Audit policy

-Composition and execution of duties of the Audit & Supervisory Board
+Composition and Execution of Duties of the ASB

 Please find the link below for Audit & Supervisory Board Members.